AMP Project Starter

 Starting a new project can take a lot of time, especially if the technology is new to you.
 What often helps is a project starter, meaning a template so you can have a look at how it's done.

 For the development process, the AMP project itself has very good documentation and additionally there's AMP by Example which helps with countless examples.
 Both of those resources are great, but they lack information on how to actually build an entire AMP page.
-The AMP by example page actually is built with AMP and the code is available on Github, but I find it a bit too overengineered for most people building an AMP page and not that well documented.
+The AMP by example page actually is built with AMP and the code is available on Github, but it's a bit too overengineered for most people building an AMP page and not that well documented.
 I wanted something simple to understand, yet modular and scalable.
 That's why I'm writing html templates with Mustache and use the css preprocessor Sass (scss).
-Many developers are familiar with those tools, yet they fully support a mature AMP page.
+Many developers are familiar with those tools, yet AMP pages of any size can be built with good modularity.

 Install & Run